-That’s why we want to give you a list of the best daily planners for freelancers that will keep you on track in 2020.
+That’s why I want to give you a list of the best daily planners for freelancers that will keep you on track in 2022.

 Table of Contents